 His next role would take him in somewhat of a different direction, as he moved into the retail industry, becoming the Head of Creative at Tossed.
 Richard designed over 10 store interiors for the healthy eating brand, being involved in every stage from initial sketches through to creating bespoke products and delivering eye-catching end results.
 He developed a new wave of interiors, packaging and branding - which cemented Tossed as a design heavyweight within its sector.

-In 2014, Richard joined the team at Pret A Manger as the Creative Designer.
+In 2014, Richard joined the team at Pret A Manger and is now the Senior Creative Designer.
 He works internationally for the brand in all areas of design; including packaging, marketing campaigns and new concept trials.
 The in-house team works on projects from sketch to shop, and creative innovation is very much at the forefront of the brand, as demonstrated in recent projects of Good Evenings and Veggie Pret.

 Richard’s commitment to quality and creativity saw the launch of his self-titled design brand, with it’s premiere range being the much talked about, Out Damned Spot.
 These were a set of embroidered napkins, where stains such as coffee and blood were turned into a decorative feature, fusing the traditional with the not so.
 Richard continues to expand the range, keeping true to his original ethos of producing design that is creatively different.

 Richard has worked on commissions for wide variety of clients, from The Archbishop of Canterbury to restaurant chain, Zizzi.
 He designed the bowls used in over 120 Zizzi restaurants throughout the UK, which later led on his full range of homewares inspired by British icons.
 He has also designed and launched many eating brands including; Hot Pink Grill, Megan’s of Chelsea and SAMA.